 Lord O'Donnell CB, KCB, GCB, FBA

 Trustee since 2012.
-Press secretary to Prime Minister John Major from 1990 to 1994.
-UK executive director on the boards of the IMF and the World Bank from 1997 to 1998.
+Press secretary to Prime Minister John Major (1990-94).
+UK executive director on the boards of the IMF and the World Bank (1997-98).
 At the UK Treasury, appointed Managing Director of Macroeconomic Policy and International Finance in 1999, serving as Permanent Secretary from 2002 to 2005.
 Appointed to the House of Lords in 2012, having served three British prime ministers as Cabinet Secretary and Head of Civil Service from 2005 to 2011.
 Made a fellow of the British Academy in 2014.
 Chairman of Frontier Economics, a strategic adviser to TD Bank Group, a nonexecutive director at Brookfield Asset Management, and a visiting professor at the London School of Economics and University College London.
 President of the Institute of Fiscal Studies and chair of trustees of Pro Bono economics.

 Retired as a trustee in October 2017, having served since May 2006.